-While staying at Villa La Pausa, Dali created his work Endless Enigma.
-It is also believed that whilst there he worked on Apparition of Face and Fruit Dish on a Beach.
+While staying at Villa La Pausa, Dalí created his work Endless Enigma.
+It is also believed that whilst there he worked on the Apparition of Face and Fruit Dish on a Beach.

 Jewelry and perfumes

-The friendship of Salvador Dali and Coco Chanel is one of the most iconic in the history of fashion and art.
+The friendship between Salvador Dalí and Coco Chanel is one of the most iconic in the history of fashion and art.